 Keeping that in mind, here are some tricks for disguising medication with food:

 These are pre-formed treats that come in a beef or chicken flavor.
 The medication is put in the middle of the pocket and the two ends are pinched together and fed to the dog.
-Greenies chicken-flavored pill pockets is one of our favorites.
+Greenies chicken-flavored pill pockets are one of our favorites.

-For all the do-it yourselfers out there, rolling the pill in soft or sticky foods such as cheese, such as cream cheese or string cheese, can be a great option.
+For all the do-it-yourselfers out there, rolling the pill in soft or sticky foods such as cheese, such as cream cheese, or string cheese, can be a great option.
 You can also try peanut butter, hot dogs, or meatballs.

 Pro tip: Give a “test” treat ball first, in order to see if your dog actually likes the food, and whether they are a gulper or chewer.
 If your dog is a chewer, be aware that they might bite into the pill which could leave a bad taste in their mouth, making it harder to medicate on the second attempt.

 If your dog is a big fan of catching treats, you can try this method.
 Start by throwing random treats in the air for your dog to catch.
 After a few fun catches, throw one that has the medication in it.
 Many times, they are so distracted by the game, they don’t realize the medication was in the food.

 What if your dog won’t eat their medications with food?
 The following two methods could help.

 This is when you open your dog’s mouth and using your hand, put the medication on the back of the tongue, then close the mouth, and wait until your dog swallows.
 The easiest and most natural way to get this down is to tilt the head back so that your dog is looking to the sky.
 This backward tilting of the head naturally helps the lower jaw to open, making a clear runway to get the pill into the back of the oral cavity.
 In most cases, if the dog sticks their tongue out, they’ve likely swallowed the pill.